Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 Doesn't work well on high-pile carpets

 The Eureka PowerSpeed Turbo Spotlight is the budget-friendly vacuum every pet owner needs.
-Caroline Lubinsky, senior shopping editor, has a lab/pit mix, Kobe, who sheds like his life depends on it.
+Caroline Lubinsky, former senior shopping editor, has a lab/pit mix, Kobe, who sheds like his life depends on it.
 If she doesn’t vacuum multiple times per week, the off-white living room rug turns into a dishwater gray speckled with Kobe hairs.

 CAROLINE LUBINSKY FOR READER'S DIGEST